LichFactory-Games/lichfactory/docs/Erspace-Almanac/Ermis/Gazetteer/Astryth.md

 ## Holidays & Festivals

-Major celebrations include equinox festivals on the Cathedral steps, the masked Revelry of Fools, Viresday honoring the city founder, and the Parade of Colors.
+Major celebrations include equinox festivals on the steps of the various temples, the masked Revelry of Fools, Viresday honoring Astryth's contribution to the Dyarchy, and the Parade of Colors.
 Festivals feature feasting, dancing, games, and street fairs.
+They typically take place on the first Chron (Mondia) of every Decachron (Monoseptem) of every Hectochron (Monomēn).

 ## Commerce

 Astryth trades in ores, furs, timber, livestock, and crafted goods.
 Major guilds include Jewelers, Potters, Scribes, and Weavers.
 The markets offer wares imported over the Spar from Eryth.
 Coin flows freely in the gambling dens and brothels.
 The Commercium, at the center of the old city in Astryth, is the main area for trade and evaluation of goods travelling to and from the Spar, as well as to or from the coastal regions beyond the Dunwold or the Western Vardoun range.

 ## Religion

 Most follow the pantheon of Er.
 Various temples and shrines dedicated to this pantheon operate in the wards, with the most opulent being in Aurum.
 However, in part because of Er's somewhat abstruse nature, and in part because of the seeming infinite variety of Er's manifestations, there are a number of different groups, cults, and forms of religious praxis that have flourished in Astryth.
 Among these include the followers of Hodos the Opener, the Order of the Silver Key, and Telios Mechanicus.
 The hidden Syndicate of the Yellow Sign claims devotees in the undercity.
 Druidic old faiths persist in areas of the city and surrounding countryside.

 ![[../../../assets/img/astryth-topo.png|astryth-topo.png]]